databricks/terraform-databricks-examples/environments/databricks-department-clusters-pat/README.md

 * `BACKEND_RG_NAME` - name of resource group containing storage account.
 * `BACKEND_SA_NAME` - name of the storage account.
 * `BACKEND_CONTAINER_NAME` - name of the container inside the storage account.
-* `BACKEND_KEY` - name of the blob (file) object that will be used to store Terraform state of our deployment.
+* `BACKEND_KEY` - name of the blob (file) object that will be used to store the Terraform state of our deployment.

 ### Configuring the Github Actions workflow

 In order to create a new Github Actions workflow, follow these steps:

-* Create a .github/workflows directory in your repository on GitHub if this directory does not already exist.
+* Create a `.github/workflows` directory in your repository on GitHub if this directory does not already exist.
-* In the .github/workflows directory, create a file named terraform-databricks-demo.yml.
-* Copy the [github-actions.yml](github-actions.yml) into the ``terraform-databricks-demo.yml`` file.
+* Copy the [github-actions.yml](github-actions.yml) into the `.github/workflows/terraform-databricks.yml` file.
 * Commit and push your changes to the `main` branch.
 This will automatically create a new Github Actions workflow.